enzococca/ceramic-classifier/README.md

 **ML Classification System for Umm an-Nar to Wadi Suq, Late Bronze Age, Iron Age**

 A Machine Learning-based system for automatically classifying decorated pottery sherds from Oman archaeological excavations.
-The system compares pottery decorations with reference collections (Schmidt 1937 corpus and other sources) to identify typological parallels and suggest chronological attributions.
+The system compares pottery decorations with reference collections to identify typological parallels and suggest chronological attributions.

 ## Features